jpatrickpark/myuciclassisfull/README.md

 A {courseCode} is only distinct within a quarter; a {courseCode} may be used again in the next quarter for a different class.

+The app checks this URL for the status of each course: https://www.reg.uci.edu/perl/WebSoc?YearTerm={quarter}&ShowFinals=0&ShowComments=0&CourseCodes={courseCode}

 ##What It Actually Does
 This app sends notification email using SendGrid whenever a course changes its status from full to open or waitlist.